michael-spencer31/NHL-Sports-Network/README.md

 # NHL Sports Network

-A TSN like website for NHL scores, schedules, player information and more.
+A TSN like website for all your hockey needs.
+Get's data using the NHL API and the AJAX request method.

-Built with HTML and CSS Bootstrap.
-Uses the jQuery AJAX to call the public NHL API and retrieve data.
+Built with NodeJS

 Hosted at https://michael-spencer31.github.io/NHL-Sports-Network/